HaikuArchives/BurnItNow/ReadMe.md

 This is the source for the rewrite of BurnItNow.

+For information on using BurnItNow, [see its documentation](http://rawgit.com/HaikuArchives/BurnItNow/master/Docs/ReadMe.html).

 If you build from source manually instead of using haikuporter and the recipe at haikuports, at runtime, BurnItNow depends on:

 *   cdrecord
+*	isoinfo
 *   mkisofs
 *   readcd